+While we find that the $10\msun$ subpopulation is consistent with the general characteristics associated with field formation, large uncertainties in both spin measurements and predictions from population synthesis models prevent us from placing informative constraints on the formation physics.
+If the $10\msun$ subpopulation is indeed a product of isolated binary evolution, then our inferred spin distributions hint at this channel producing binaries with low, modestly misaligned spins.
+This could indicate that AM transport is efficient in massive stars, as modeled by variations of the Taylor-Spruit magnetic dynamo \citep{1706.07053}, and that natal kicks are a common occurrence during field BBH formation.

-Our results are consistent with other analyses that find the data does not require a non-spinning subpopulation \citep{arXiv2205.08574,2301.01312}, though is in tension with other analyses that have claimed its existence \citep{doi.org/10.3847/2041-8213/ac2f3c,2105.10580}; however, we cannot completely rule out a non-spinning population.
-The $35\msun$ peak may also be consistent with field formation, as we infer spin properties similar to those of the $10\msun$ peak.
-The astrophysical branching ratios we infer in the \comp{} are consistent with the field and dynamical branching ratios inferred by \citet{2011.10057}, $[\beta_{\text{field}}, \beta_{\text{dynamical}}] = [0.86^{+0.11}_{-0.36}, 0.14^{0.36}_{-0.11}]$, under the assumption that \first{} and \contA{} are consistent with field formation and \contB{} is more consistent with dynamical formation.
+Our results are consistent with other analyses that find the data does not require a discontinuous non-spinning subpopulation \citep{arXiv2205.08574,2205.12329, 2209.02206, 2301.01312,10.48550/arXiv.2302.07289, 2210.12287}, though is in tension with other analyses that have claimed its existence \citep{doi.org/10.3847/2041-8213/ac2f3c,2105.10580}; however, we cannot completely rule out a non-spinning population.
+The $20\msun$ and $35\msun$ peaks may also be consistent with field formation, as we infer spin properties similar to those of the $10\msun$ peak; though, as we discussed in Section \ref{sec:results} there is a possibility that some events in this mass range are more consistent with field formation spin characteristics.
+The astrophysical branching ratios we infer in the \comp{} are consistent with the field and dynamical branching ratios inferred by \citet{2011.10057}, $[\beta_{\text{field}}, \beta_{\text{dynamical}}] = [0.86^{+0.11}_{-0.36}, 0.14^{0.36}_{-0.11}]$, under the assumption that \popA{} is consistent with field formation and \contB{} is more consistent with dynamical formation.

 The sharp fall-off in primary mass of \contA{} in the \comp{} could give an estimate of the lower edge of the PISN mass gap.
 The 99th percentile of the primary mass distribution of \contA{} is $m_{1,99\%} = $ \result{$\CIPlusMinus{\macros[Mass][Composite][ContinuumA][99percentile]}$ \msun}, which is consistent with predictions that place the lower edge of the gap between $40-70\msun$ \citep{1901.00215,1910.12874v1,2103.07933v1,2104.07783v2}.